SnoozingDormouse/HxD-Visualizer/README.md

     My Documents\VisualStudioVersion\Visualizers

 The visualizer is going to open the binary array in whichever program you have associated with .bin files.
-I recommend installing HxD a freeward hex editor and disk editor available at https://mh-nexus.de/en/hxd/
+I recommend installing HxD a freeware hex editor and disk editor available at https://mh-nexus.de/en/hxd/